 \section{Hamiltonian Symmetrization}

-Wannier functions (WF) are localized atomic-like orbitals defined at each atom site.
-For a set of isolated bands that are separated from all other lower and higher bands throughout the BZ by band gaps, its electronic states can be well described by a set of WFs $|w_{\vec{R}}^{\mu}\rangle$ where $\vec{R}$ is the location of the unit cell considered and $\mu$ the index of WFs in the cell.
-For a multiple-site system, $\mu$ is a combination of quantum numbers $n_i,l_i,m_i,\sigma_i$ and site position vectors $\tau_i$ with index $i$ for sites that can only be $(0,0,0)$ for single-site system.
+Wannier functions (WFs) are localized atomic-like orbitals defined at each atom site.
+For a set of isolated bands that are separated from all other lower and higher bands throughout the BZ by band gaps, its electronic states can be well described by a set of WFs $|w_{\mathbf{R}}^{\mu}\rangle$, where $\mathbf{R}$ is the location of the unit cell considered, and $\mu$ is the index of WFs in the cell.
+For a multiple-site system, $\mu$ is a combination of quantum numbers $n_i$, $l_i$, $m_i$, $\sigma_i$, and site position vectors $\boldsymbol\tau_i$.
+For systems with only one site in the primitive cell, we have $\boldsymbol\tau_i=(0,0,0)$.